mateusolvr/desafio_neoway/README.md

 # Neoway Challenge
-## Data manipulation and persistence in an RDBMS.
+## Data manipulation and persistence in an RDBMS

 This program was built with the purpose of extracting the data from .csv or .txt files using the Golang programming language and inserting them into a PostgreSQL database, ensuring data cleansing and also validation.
 It all is done using docker-compose.